-- 577 The Filing Assembly MDE MUST submit the filing to the court by invoking the ReviewFiling operation on the Filing - Review MDE.
-The ReviewFiling operation includes messages for the core filing, the case type-specific information, - the court-specific information and the filing payment.
-The Filing Review MDE responds synchronously with a - receipt message that includes the filing identifier issued by the court.
+The Filing Assembly MDE MUST submit the filing to the court by invoking the ReviewFiling operation on the Filing Review MDE.
+The ReviewFiling operation includes messages for the core filing, including the case type-specific and court-specific extensions and the filing payment.
+The Filing Review MDE responds synchronously with a receipt message that includes the filing identifier issued by the court.